Share this post on:

 • You frequently use togetherness, passion, unity, warmth, tenderness, and desire.

-• Sometimes people experience you as emotionally intense.
+• Sometimes, people experience you as emotionally intense.

 Love / Connection Stress